2015 Kansas Jayhawks football team

 The 2015 Kansas Jayhawks football team represented the University of Kansas in the 2015 NCAA Division I FBS football season.
 The Jayhawks were led by first year head coach David Beaty.
 The team played their home games at Memorial Stadium.
 The Jayhawks finished the season 0–12, 0–9 in conference play.
 They finished in last place in the Big 12 Conference.
-Their winless season was only the second time in school history they finished winless, the other time being the 1954 team.
+Their winless season was only the second time in school history they finished winless, the other time being in 1954.